QubesOS/qubes-doc/user/reference/glossary.rst

          :width: 24px
          :align: left

       A type of :term:`qube` used for administering Qubes OS.
-Currently, the only admin qube is :term:`dom0`.
+In the default install, the only admin qube is :term:`dom0`.

    app qube
       .. image:: /attachment/doc/appvm-red.svg